142CodeGreen/RAG-with-NeMo-Guardrails/README.md

 2. LlamaIndex as RAG management framework for efficient indexing and retrieval of information;
 3. Using NVIDIA embeddings;
 4. Milvus vector database for efficient storage and retrieval of embedding vectors.
-5. You can upload your own enterprise data in PDF format to complete the RAG loophole.
+5. You can upload your own enterprise data in PDF format using the Gradio UI to complete the RAG loophole.
 Q&A chatbot UI uses Gradio simple format

 ## Setup